DataDog/datadog-api-client-java/README.md

 ### Changing Server

-When talking to a different server, like the `eu` instance, change the `serverVariables`:
+When talking to a different server, like the `eu` instance, change the `serverVariables` on your client:

 ```java
 HashMap<String, String> serverVariables = new HashMap<String, String>();